 Clare led delegations for Canada to the UN in both New York and Geneva on Human rights, to the Women’s Leadership Network of the Asia -Pacific Economic Cooperation Forum, to the Inter-American Commission of Women, and to Moscow (on behalf of the Canada School of the Public Service).

-She has been recognized three times by the Women’s Executive Network as one of Canada’s 100 most powerful women, given a leadership award from Canadian Women in Communications and Technology, named by Women of Influence as one of Canada’s diversity leaders, named by Federated Press as their women leader of the year and recognized by the Women’s Professional Network for the work of her Centre.
+She has been recognized three times by the Women’s Executive Network as one of Canada’s 100 most powerful women and recently named to the WXN Hall of Fame, given a leadership award from Canadian Women in Communications and Technology, named by Women of Influence as one of Canada’s diversity leaders, named by Federated Press as their women leader of the year and recognized by the Women’s Professional Network for the work of her Centre.
 She is also the recipient of a Canada 125 medal for Public Service.
 She has also received a Women Who Work award from the Embassy of Gabon.

 She is a sought-after speaker on leadership speaking at many events nationally and internationally and is a frequent media commentator on a wide range of issues related to women’s advancement.
 Her advice is regularly sought by Parliamentary Committees and organizations seeking to advance women.